A unifying Bayesian framework for adversarial robustness: Additional Information on Experiments

 The proactive defense modifies the training objective, resulting in moderately increased training time with no test-time overhead beyond standard Bayesian inference.
 Conversely, the reactive defense preserves standard training costs but introduces significant test-time computation and memory overhead.
 The inference overhead depends critically on the number of parameter ($S$) and input ($N$) samples used in the weighted estimate.
 To reduce memory cost, the estimate is computed on a random subsample of the training set rather than on the full dataset.
 With our default configuration ($S=5$, $N=100$), the reactive defense incurs substantial overhead for high-dimensional inputs (over 1000× for MNIST images) but remains competitive for low-dimensional regression tasks (approximately 5× overhead).
 Additionally, the reactive defense requires maintaining the training set in memory simultaneously, leading to considerable memory requirements that scale with input dimensionality.

+In addition to the datasets from the main text, we introduce the California Housing dataset \citep{pace1997sparse}.
 Table \ref{tab:computational_times} summarizes training and inference times across all datasets and methodologies.
 Note that standard training has not been as extensively optimized as the robust training procedures, which may explain the comparable or even superior throughput observed for robust training on regression datasets.
 These results enable practitioners to select the appropriate approach based on their computational constraints and data characteristics: the proactive defense is preferable when low-latency inference is critical or when working with high-dimensional inputs, while the reactive defense is viable for low-dimensional problems where its modest inference overhead and memory requirements may be acceptable given the simplified training procedure.

 All experiments reported in this section were conducted on a single NVIDIA A100 with 82GB memory.